mattsmith24/solarlogging/README.md

 }
 ```

-To run it, try `python solarweb.py`.
+To run it, try `python -m solarweb.main`.

 The sqlite3 database will be saved as solarlogging.db in the user data directory.
 This location is printed at app startup.